AlexB4891/module-example-1/README.md

 runExample("01_hello")
 ```

 It is a simple application that uses the sidebarLayout, with a sliderInput in the sidebarPanel and a histogram displayed in the mainPanel.
 My Shiny app modularizes the sidebarPanel part of the sidebarLayout.

+See it in action here: <https://xplor.shinyapps.io/module_example/>